Scaranman/Portfolio-Site/content/en/project/Laundy/index.md

 <h3>The Problem</h3>

-In a world with rapidly advancing technology, community laundry rooms still seem to be stuck in the past.
-People are forced to wait long periods of time, often hours, waiting for other people to finish doping their laundry or remove their laundry from the machine.
-There's nothing more infuriating than having to schedule half of your day for laundry because you don't know how crowded it will be.
+Laundry rooms are the worst, you have to make sure you arrive at a not-to-busy time or risk waiting for people to finish their laundry before you even start, making your already long wait time for clean laundry, even longer.
+And when something goes wrong, you either have to find a worker and notify them, or fill out a form online that might not even be mobile friendly.

 <h3>The Solution</h3>

-Laundy is a part of an idea that I'm sure many people have thought of by now.
-Create an app that allows members of a community to see the status of the laundry machines in their laundry room in real time.
-My proposed ideation of this idea, would be to integrate an app with the machines directly, giving live status information updated by the machines without relying on user input with an added alarm functionality.
-Furthermore, Laundy would allow users to easily make maintenance reports for both machines and facilities without having to write out having to make a call or fill out a form on a website, giving staff reports they might not have normally gotten due out of inconvenience for customers or tenants.
+Laundy allows owners of community laundry rooms such as laundromats and laundry rooms in large buildings such as dorms to give customers or tenants an smarter way of doing laundry.
+With Laundy, users can tell when a laundry machine is in-use, available, or out of order.
+Users can also easily report an issue with the machines or anything else in the facility right from the app.

 <h3>Low-fi Prototype</h3>

-<h4>Please note that at this time, prototypes do not display properly on mobile screens.</h4>
+<h4>Please note that prototypes might not display properly on mobile screens.</h4>

 <div style="position: relative; padding-bottom: 67.5%; height: 0; margin: 10px 0; overflow: hidden;">
   <iframe style="border: 1px solid rgba(0, 0, 0, 0.1); position: absolute; top: 0; left: 0; width: 100%; height: 100%;" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FBm5bpQRGBaoI9DWLHyEodo%2FLaundy%3Fpage-id%3D0%253A1%26node-id%3D10%253A15%26viewport%3D814%252C167%252C0.4426470696926117%26scaling%3Dscale-down" allowfullscreen></iframe>